plbt5/paper2018_archSIOp/src/docs/2021_archSIOp.md

   - interoperability
   - design principles
 journalname: Information and Software Technology
-version-incr: major # major, minor or commit
+version-incr: commit # major, minor or commit
 compiled: 30/03/2022
 date: Wednesday, 30 March 2022
 thanks: Do we have acknowedgments to make?